 The future of IHT?

-Earlier this month, the Resolution Foundation published a paper examining how to repair public finances, in which it suggested a freeze in the IHT nil rate band and bringing inherited pensions within the scope of the tax (and applying income tax on death benefits where death occurs before age 75).
+In 2020, the Resolution Foundation published a paper examining how to repair public finances, in which it suggested a freeze in the IHT nil rate band and bringing inherited pensions within the scope of the tax (and applying income tax on death benefits where death occurs before age 75).
 On business and agricultural reliefs, it suggested applying an overall cap of £2.5 million.

 And of course, it has been more than a year since the Office for Tax Simplification put forward its suggestions to Government on the reform of IHT so we can reasonably expect some changes before long.